Innovation

 THE SOLUTION: ARCHITECTURAL CONCRETE DELIVERING FORM AND FUNCTION

 Macro view of four contrasting geometric concrete tiles with natural stone and green glass accents.
-The RiverWalk’s design incorporated three colors and distinct stamps for the panels, along with exposed concrete and broom finishes.
+RiverWalk’s design incorporated three colors and distinct stamps for the panels, along with exposed concrete and broom finishes.
 Photo courtesy: Marmot Construction

 Three IMAGItect color tones, Executive Slate, Standard Slate and Standard Limestone, were incorporated alongside exposed aggregate panels.
 Stamped patterns, broom finishes and embedded design elements introduced variation across the promenade and plaza.